Skip to content

 credential_patterns dict (add/suppress) global Content inspection

-llm dict (providers, max_decision, eligible, context_chars) global LLM layer
+llm dict (mode, providers, eligible, context_chars) global LLM layer

 db_targets list of database/schema dicts global Database targets